rbind/cheap_shots/content/post/reasons-to-live.md

 By searching for bedrock reasons why I should continue in the face of the worst storm of emotional anguish, I did.
 Continue, that is.

-Check quote:
+> There is but one truly serious philosophical problem, and that is suicide. ...

-> A philosopher must apply this logic to himself - Albert Camus
+[I]f ... a philosopher, to deserve our respect, must preach by example, you can appreciate the importance of that reply, for it will precede the definitive act. - Albert Camus

 ## The basic problem